jundalisay/spblist/content/en/research/descartes/world/chapter-15b.md

 Those comets possess a certain refraction of their rays.
 - This is why some of them appear around the comets as a tail or a curl*.

-> *Translator's Note: In the Assayer (trans.
-Drake in Drake and O’Malley, Controversy (see n.45), 190), Galileo describes the phenomenon as a “curl” [chioma].
-Descartes’ term is chevelure, which literally means “head of hair”
+{{< n n="*Translator's Note: In the Assayer (trans.
+Drake in Drake and O’Malley, Controversy (see n.45), 190), Galileo describes the phenomenon as a 'curl' [chioma].
+Descartes’ term is chevelure, which literally means 'head of hair'" >}}

 {{< img src="/graphics/physics/world15c.gif" alt="Comets" cap="" >}}